laughlin-joseph/FetchPickPlaceSAC/README.md

 Individually, nearly every aspect of machine learning is fascinating.
 How does a simple linear function, such as a line, learn?
 Linear algebra solved this issue ages ago with ATAx=Atb, and a single neuron network brought the question into the domain of deep learning.
 Now we optimize Wtx+b, the modern cousin of mx+b, after it is fed through a series of activation functions to end up representing a high dimensionality function, a function approximation if you will.
 From the days of the relatively simple [Neocognitron](https://www.youtube.com/watch?v=KAazjZoiCd0) to the revolutionary publishing of [Attention Is All You Need](https://arxiv.org/abs/1706.03762) one thing is clear, every discovery and advancement depends on that which came before it.

-Rainbow DQN, booting methods, ensembles of traditional statistical models, all of these show us that individual discoveries can be combined to find an often radically efficient solution to what appears to be an intractable issue.
+Rainbow DQN, boosting methods, ensembles of traditional statistical models, and stacks of networks, all of these show us that individual discoveries can be combined to find an often radically efficient solution to what appears to be an intractable issue.
 Many RL algorithms still struggle to solve problems that classical control has solved decades ago.
 However, the idea of a general learner that can be adapted to solve seemingly endless problems is all too attractive of a prize to rest of past discoveries.
 In these experiments we've seen how HER, a seemingly counterintuitive idea, can be added to a very powerful algorithm to aid it in solving a difficult problem of control.

 It is my belief that today's existing problems can be addressed in a similar fashion.
 By combining different known solutions with new ideas led by the thinking that gave rise to the solutions we presently have it will be possible to go beyond the limitations of today's technology where new impossible problems will be found.
 It is only by learning, experimenting, failing, and sharing our results that we can hope to achieve these breakthroughs.
 To that end, please send any suggestions, bug fixes, corrections, or observations to my email address found in my profile.
 Beyond that, clone this repo, open it, and make something better to share, if you do, kindly mention me in the readme.